Elpazzu/Lebanese_History/README.md

 ** When an event that shows up on a given timeline is disputed, we add the '*' sign next to it.

-** For a full experience, users must be connected to the internet while navigating the timelines, as we often add interactive images (from the web) for certain events.
+** For a full experience, users must be connected to the internet while navigating the timelines, as we often add interactive images from the web.